Tommy Lee: Sex tape

-Legal troubles and spousal abuse
+Legal troubles

 In 1998, Lee served six months in county jail after pleading no contest to kicking Pamela Anderson while she was holding their son Dylan.
 During an altercation over Anderson's refusal to call and ask her parents not to come over to the family's house, Lee assaulted his wife, leaving her with "bruises, a torn fingernail and fear for the safety of her two sons, Dylan and Brandon."
 In May 2000, Lee served five days in jail for violating his probation by drinking alcohol.

 Lee faced a 1998 lawsuit when he allegedly exposed a right-facing Nazi swastika tattoo on his arm to public scrutiny (the tattoo was actually a left-facing swastika).
 In 1996, Lee had pleaded no contest to criminal charges of battery against a Jewish photographer after Lee attacked the man outside the famous Viper Room, in L.A.
 When the photographer sued Lee, the swastika tattoo (which has since been removed) was said to be visible, and Lee's lawyer argued it would inflame the jury and create unfair prejudice against Lee.
 Shortly after claiming that the introduction of the tattoo into the court record would produce prejudice, Lee denied its existence.
 Lee's attorney reported the swastika was a "stupid tattoo obtained several years ago."

 In October 1997, Lee, along with Nikki Sixx, was arrested in North Carolina after instigating a riot during the 1997 concert at Greensboro Coliseum.
 Mötley Crüe bassist Nikki Sixx allegedly made racist comments to a black security guard, suggesting that the crowd attack him.
 Sixx and Lee were said to have poured beer over the guard's head.

 On June 16, 2001, 4-year-old Daniel Karven-Veres drowned in Lee's swimming pool while attending a birthday party for Lee's 5-year-old son, Brandon.
 Daniel's parents, James Veres and Ursula Karven, sued Lee for negligence.
 Lee was cleared by a jury in April 2003.

 In September 2007, Lee was kicked out of the MTV Video Music Awards ceremony after engaging in a fight with Kid Rock.
 Kid Rock was cited for assault on Lee and pleaded guilty.